 14. You Can Freely Change the Block Type

-If you find yourself with the wrong block, you can change it at any time.
-Simply hover your mouse over the block and click on the left of the settings bar to select a replacement block.
+If you find yourself with the wrong block, you can simply hover your mouse over the block and click on the left of the settings bar to select a replacement.

 15. Plugin-Specific Options

 Various plugins will also add a field in the post screen that may have other options.
 For example, the plugin All In One Schema.org Rich Snippets will add control for changing what kind of a snippet to use for SEO purposes.

 In other cases, something like Yoast will add an SEO and Readability section at the bottom.
 This will allow you to easily see where you can improve your content.

 There are about a thousand more things that a plugin could add.
 Typically, the sections are named after the plugin, so, they aren’t hard to find.

 When you learn the tools available in WordPress, creating content in a new post can be productive as well as fun.
 The kinds of things you can do seem to continuously increase year after year.